 Recent studies have shown that dynamical models have considerable skill predicting the number of tropical storms - for example successfully predicting the change from the exceptionally active season of 2005 to the below-normal activity of the 2006 season.
 In 2017, the Met Office seasonal forecast system successfully predicted the above-average activity that was observed in the North Atlantic, including the high frequency of tropical cyclone tracks around the northeast Caribbean (Camp et al., 2018).
 Full details of the skill to predict tropical storm activity around the world has previously been documented by Camp et al. (2015) and for real-time forecasts in Klotzbach et al. (2019).

-The table below shows the seasonal forecast values issued on 20 May 2021 for the June-November 2021 period together with the end of season observed values.
-This season the observed number of tropical storms was outside the 70% forecast range.
-The number of hurricanes was in the middle of the 70% forecast range and the number of major hurricanes and ACE Index were towards the upper end of the 70% forecast range.
+The table below shows the seasonal forecast values issued on 23 May 2022 for the June-November 2022 period together with the end of season observed values.
+This season the observed number of tropical storms, hurricanes, major hurricanes and ACE Index were all towards the lower end of the 70% forecast range.

 |Most likely number||70% forecast range||Observed number|

 A public forecast for the June to November 2023 period in the Atlantic will be issued in May 2023.

 Camp, J., Roberts, M., MacLachlan, C., Wallace, E., Hermanson, L., Brookshaw, A., Arribas, A., Scaife, A. A., (2015).
 Seasonal Forecasting of Tropical Storms Using the Met Office GloSea5 Seasonal Forecast System.
 Q.J.R.
 Meteorol.
 Soc, 141: 2206-2219.

 Camp, J., Scaife, A. A., Heming, J. (2018).
 Predictability of the 2017 North Atlantic hurricane season.
 Atmos Sci Lett.
 2018; 19:e813.